LeoFu9487/miniRT/readme.txt

 press w for wave effect

 press r,g,b to turn on or turn off the red,green,blue filter respectively

+features : the invalid negative number will possibly be treated as a positive number to assure that the program will be applicable

 bonus objets :